api3dao/airnode/packages/adapter/README.md

 // [new BigNumber(123.456), new BigNumber(7777)];
 ```

-**NB: ALL REMAINING DECIMAL PLACES WILL BE REMOVED. i.e. THE NUMBER WILL BE FLOORED**.
-This is necessary because Solidity cannot natively handle floating point or decimal numbers.
+**NB:** It is also important to note, that when a number value is multiplied (e.g. providing a `_times` to `extractAndEncodeResponse`), **ALL REMAINING DECIMALS WILL BE REMOVED. i.e. THE NUMBER WILL BE FLOORED**.
+This is because Solidity cannot handle floating point numbers or decimals natively.

 ### `bytes32` Behaviour